KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [mmpm by Bee-Mar](https://github.com/Bee-Mar/mmpm)

-1. Recommendation: Found `uses: actions/checkout@v4` in file `workflow.yaml`: Replace it with v5.
-2. Recommendation: Found `npm run` in file `workflow.yaml`: Replace it with `node --run`.
+1. Recommendation: Found `npm run` in file `CLAUDE.md`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-3. Recommendation: Found `npm run` in file `CLAUDE.md`: Replace it with `node --run`.
-This is a more modern way to run scripts, without the need for npm.
-4. Recommendation: Found `npm run` in file `test_controller.py`: Replace it with `node --run`.
-This is a more modern way to run scripts, without the need for npm.
-5. Recommendation: Found `git checkout` in file `test_magicmirror.py`: Replace it with `git switch`.
-It's not a drop-in replacement, so make sure to check the documentation.
-6. Recommendation: Found `axios` in file `bun.lock`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-7. Recommendation: Found `axios` in file `bun.nix`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-8. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-9. Recommendation: There is no CODE_OF_CONDUCT file.
+2. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
+3. ESLint issues:
+   - ui/package.json: Line 1, Column 1: Property 'description' is required. (rule: package-json/require-description)
+   - ui/package.json: Line 1, Column 1: Property 'type' is required. (rule: package-json/require-type)
+   - ui/package.json: Line 2, Column 11: Invalid name: name can no longer contain capital letters (rule: package-json/valid-name)

 ### [MMM-Template by Dennis-Rosenbaum](https://github.com/Dennis-Rosenbaum/MMM-Template)